 Medicine cabinets can be mounted on the surface of the wall or recessed, and rather than just a mirror, you now have hidden storage.
 Adjustable shelves can accommodate a range of bottle heights so your cleansers and lotions have a permanent home, and mirrored interiors give you a clear view and easy access to all the contents.
 A medicine cabinet puts you just one quick weekend project away from being better organized.
 Browse medicine cabinets.

-If, when your flat iron has finally cooled down enough to put away, it’s nearly time to take it back out, think about installing a rollout appliance tray in your vanity.
-Appliance trays with metal cups can safely hold hot items, so they are perfect for storing hair dryers and curling irons.
+If, when your flat iron has finally cooled down enough to put away, it’s nearly time to take it back out, think about installing a rollout appliance tray in your vanity as a hair tool organizer.
+Appliance trays with metal cups can safely hold hot items, so they are perfect for curling iron or hair dryer storage.
 Combine appliance trays with electrical outlets that can be added or built-in to the vanity itself, and you can plug your flat or curling iron in, roll out the tray, and let it heat up without taking up coveted counter space.

-If you can never find the right tube of lipstick because it’s lost in a sea of everything, try a makeup tray or drawer divider to keep your beauty items organized and easy to find.
-Breaking larger spaces into smaller spaces with designated purposes is a simple but smart organizational principle.
+If you can never find the right tube of lipstick because it’s lost in a sea of everything, try a Kohler makeup organizer or drawer divider to keep your beauty items organized and easy to find.
+Breaking larger spaces into smaller spaces with designated purposes is a simple but smart organizational tip.
 So, vanity accessories designed to make the most of big drawer or shelf by carving it up into small, specific-use spaces are an easy fix to lipstick chaos.
-The Tailored Vanity collection, a vanity line by Kohler, invites you to personalize your vanity inside and out.
+The Tailored Vanity collection, a Kohler vanity line, invites you to personalize your vanity inside and out.
 With a variety of drawer and shelf configurations, tray sizes and types, and outlet options, you can organize your vanity with a place for everything.
 Explore Tailored Vanities.

 While adding a shower locker requires remodeling your shower walls, thus a larger commitment in terms of time and budget, quick and more affordable options exist.
 Adaptable shelves, designed specifically for shower environments, can be placed anywhere in the shower, giving you the freedom to set up your shower storage any way you see fit.
 Then again, you can mount it outside the shower for additional storage.

 So, if you happen to be remodeling your bathroom, be proactive and give yourself space to be organized.
 If a remodel isn’t in the works today, keep in mind that you can start small.
-Getting organized can be a simple as installing a medicine cabinet.
+An organized bathroom design can be as simple as installing a medicine cabinet.
 And truly, you’ll be all the happier for it.